SkyIsTheLimit/tree-view/README.md

 npm install -g parcel
 ```

-Then Start the application with:
+Then start the application with:
 ```js
 npm start
 ```